 Students can access MaineStreet billing statements, specific semester due dates, and other important account information at https://usm.maine.edu/student-financial-services The University is not obligated to mail paper billing statements.

 It is critical that official University email accounts are checked often by all students.
 In many cases, it will be the only means of receiving important information from Student Financial Services and other University departments.

 It is the student's responsibility to ensure that all addresses recorded on MaineStreet are correct.

 - ACH (electronic check) ACH payments are made online.
-A fee is not charged for this type of payment.
+No fee is charged for this type of payment.

 - Cash Cash payment may be made at the Student Financial Services Office or at an off-campus center.
 Cash should not be mailed.

 - Checks Paper checks should be made payable to the University of Southern Maine.
 The student's name and student I.D. number should be shown on the check.

 - Credit Cards USM uses an outside vendor to process credit card payments.
 The student is charged a convenience fee by the vendor.
 All credit card payments are made online.

 - Installment Payment The University offers a variety of payment plans.
 Information about these plans is available from Student Financial Services.

 - Outside Scholarships A student must notify Student Financial Services of any non-University scholarships, to be used to pay University charges, prior to the date payment is due.
 Upon receipt of proper documentation, the University may extend the payment due date.